 .. — in the following example, we list 3 ways for moving to your home directory.

 In addition to representing the current user’s

-~ can be combined with another user’s username to represent that user’s
+~ can be combined with another’s username to represent that user’s

-kamstut, and I want to references a path in Dr. Ward’s
+kamstut, but I want to reference a path in Dr. Ward’s

 ~mdw to represent his